What are the benefits of martial arts? As you might guess, they go well beyond simply learning to kick the crap out of someone to defend yourself.

 Curious about the specifics?
 Let’s dive in and learn about the top benefits of martial arts training here!

 According to the CDC, the number one killer in America is heart disease.
 Each year, about 655,000 Americans die from cardiovascular disease, accounting for about 1 in 4 deaths.
 Let that sink in for a second.

 The number one weapon in your arsenal against cardiovascular disease?
-A lifestyle that includes a healthy diet and, you guessed it, plenty of exercise.
+A lifestyle that includes a healthy diet and, you guessed it, plenty of exercises.